Property404/lionchief-controller/README.md

 Horn stop : `48 00`
 Bell start: `47 01`
 Bell stop : `47 00`
-Speech    : `4d 00 00`
+Speech    : `4d XX 00`
 Set speed : `45 <00-1f>`
 Forward   : `46 01`
 Reverse   : `46 02`

-I'm not sure why speech has room for two values
+If the first parameter of the speech command is 0, the saying will be random.
+Otherwise, each value corresponds to a specific saying.
+Not sure what the second parameter does.

 ## Usage
 Demo usage can be found in `demo.py`.
 Make sure to change the MAC address